ethereum/execution-apis/src/engine/specification.md

 #### Specification

-1. Client software **MAY** initiate the sync process if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because requisite data is missing.
+1. Client software **MAY** initiate a sync process if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because data that are requisite for the validation is missing.
 The sync process is specified in the [Sync](#sync) section.

-1. Client software **MAY** skip an update of the forkchoice state and **MUST NOT** begin a payload build process if `forkchoiceState.headBlockHash` references an ancestor of the head of the canonical chain.
+1. Client software **MAY** skip an update of the forkchoice state and **MUST NOT** begin a payload build process if `forkchoiceState.headBlockHash` doesn't reference a leaf of the block tree.
+That is, the block referenced by `forkchoiceState.headBlockHash` is neither the head of the canonical chain nor a block at the tip of any other chain.

+1. Client software **MUST** return `-32002: Invalid terminal block` error if `forkchoiceState.headBlockHash` references a PoW block that doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#definitions).
+This check maps on the Transition block validity section of the EIP.

-1. Before updating the forkchoice state, client software **MUST** ensure the validity of the payload identified by `forkchoiceState.headBlockHash`, and **MAY** validate the payload while processing the call.
+1. Before updating the forkchoice state, client software **MUST** ensure the validity of the payload referenced by `forkchoiceState.headBlockHash`, and **MAY** validate the payload while processing the call.
 The validation process is specified in the [Payload validation](#payload-validation) section.

-1. Client software **MUST** update its forkchoice state if payloads identified by `forkchoiceState.headBlockHash` and `forkchoiceState.finalizedBlockHash` are `VALID`.
+1. Client software **MUST** update its forkchoice state if payloads referenced by `forkchoiceState.headBlockHash` and `forkchoiceState.finalizedBlockHash` are `VALID`.
 The update is specified as follows:
-  * The values `(forkchoiceState.headBlockHash, forkchoiceState.finalizedBlockHash)` of this method call map on the `POS_FORKCHOICE_UPDATED` event of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) and **MUST** be processed according to the specification defined in the EIP
+  * The values `(forkchoiceState.headBlockHash, forkchoiceState.finalizedBlockHash)` of this method call map on the `POS_FORKCHOICE_UPDATED` event of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#block-validity) and **MUST** be processed according to the specification defined in the EIP
   * All updates to the forkchoice state resulting from this call **MUST** be made atomically.

 1. Client software **MUST** begin a payload build process building on top of `forkchoiceState.headBlockHash` and identified via `buildProcessId` value if `payloadAttributes` is not `null` and the forkchoice state has been updated successfully.
 The build process is specified in the [Payload building](#payload-building) section.

 1. Client software **MUST** respond to this method call in the following way:
-  * `{payloadStatus: {status: SYNCING, latestValidHash: null, validationError: null}, payloadId: null}` if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because requisite data is missing
+  * `{payloadStatus: {status: SYNCING, latestValidHash: null, validationError: null}, payloadId: null}` if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because data that are requisite for the validation is missing
   * `{payloadStatus: {status: INVALID, latestValidHash: null, validationError: errorMessage | null}, payloadId: null}` obtained from the [Payload validation](#payload-validation) process if the payload is deemed `INVALID`
-  * `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: null}` if the payload is deemed `VALID` and the build process hasn't been started
+  * `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: null}` if the payload is deemed `VALID` and a build process hasn't been started
-  * `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: buildProcessId}` if the payload is deemed `VALID` and the build process has begun.
+  * `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: buildProcessId}` if the payload is deemed `VALID` and the build process has begun
+  * with `-32002: Invalid terminal block` error if terminal block conditions aren't met.

-1. If any of the above fails due to errors unrelated to the normal processing flow of the method, the client software **MUST** return an error.
+1. If any of the above fails due to errors unrelated to the normal processing flow of the method, a client software **MUST** respond with an error object.

 ### engine_getPayloadV1